dotnet/designs/accepted/2020/feature-switch.md

 ## References

 Very similar functionality has been proposed before in [dotnet/designs#42](https://github.com/dotnet/designs/pull/42).
-The main differences proposed here:
-* Feature switches apply at runtime as well as in the linker.
-The previous proposal was only for linker.
-* Feature switches are represented as "if/else" branches in the code and with IL properties.
+The main differences proposed here is to use "if/else" branches in the code and with IL properties to represent feature switches.
 The previous proposal used attributes on methods.